 The Params tab sets the sweep time for the DPX Zero Span, Frequency and Phase views.
-Use the Params tab to set the scroll mode settings.
+Use the Params tab to set the scroll mode settings for the DPX Zero Span, Frequency and Phase views.
 In Scroll mode, points of the trace are plotted as they occur, as opposed to normal mode where the trace is plotted after an acquisition is completed.